Dear fellow teachers,

 Here’s some additional information that might help you through registration.

 The regulated system of Additional Basic Qualifications (ABQs) and Additional Qualifications (AQs) is one form of professional learning available to certified teachers.
-The ABQs/AQs offered through the Centre for Continuing Teacher Education at Brock are regulated by legislation and are accredited by the Ontario College of Teachers (OCT).
+The ABQs/AQs offered through the Continuing Teacher Education at Brock are regulated by legislation and are accredited by the Ontario College of Teachers (OCT).
 The OCT requires that teachers meet certain prerequisites prior to enrolling in Additional Qualifications courses.

 The courses members take that lead to ABQs/AQs reflect the experience and pedagogy of the teaching profession in Ontario.
 The content of AQ & ABQ courses is based on guidelines developed by the OCT which establish learning expectations, instructional strategies and forms of assessment.
 To take an ABQ or AQ course you must hold certification to teach in Ontario, depending on the AQ or ABQ you wish to pursue, you may have to meet additional pre-requisites beyond your teaching certification.